 In 2019, Killingly, New Haven, and West Haven created opportunities for family involvement, including literacy lunches, reading sessions with families, and family nights.

 During the pandemic of 2020, sites that couldn’t operate in person served children online.
-Other sites distributed literacy kits for home use.
-Aspects of these adaptive strategies worked so well that our site partners are considering incorporating distance learning and additional individual tutoring sessions to in-person operations in 2021 and continued this hybrid strategy in 2022.
+Other sites distributed literacy kits for home use. .
+Aspects of these adaptive strategies worked so well that some of our site partners added distance learning and/or online individual tutoring sessions to in-person operations in 2021 and continued this hybrid strategy in 2022.
 One community ran their entire program virtually, with great success.

 Early Childhood Literacy Matters